“Every breath we take, every step we make can be filled with inner peace, joy and serenity.”—Thich Nhat Hanh

-There are the stressful situations you have to deal with on a daily basis… the morning commute to get to the life-sapping job you are forced to do to keep up the payments on the house and car.
+There are the stressful situations you have to deal with on a daily basis—the morning commute to the life-sapping job you’re forced to do to keep up the payments on the house and the car.

-How to relax, let go and enjoy life more?
+How to relax, let your hair down and enjoy life more?

-Fortunately, there are many practical steps you can take to experience more peace, even if your current life situation is less than ideal.
+Here are 7 practical steps you can take right away to experience more inner peace, even if your current situation is less than ideal.

 Want some good news?
 Everyone, without exception is flawed and imperfect.
-It is built into the human design.
-We are all, as Jean Paul Sartre puts it, “spectacularly flawed.”
+It’s part of the human design.
+We are all, as Jean-Paul Sartre puts it, “spectacularly flawed.”

-Sometimes you are compassionate, selfless and caring.
+Sometimes you are kind, compassionate and caring.
 At other times you behave like a total jerk.
-And it is all OK.
-In fact, it couldn’t be any other way.
+And it’s all OK.
+It couldn’t be any other way.

 Most of the experiences we encounter in life are beyond our control—much like the waves that appear in the ocean.

 Good stuff happens, bad stuff happens.
-It is all part of the ebb and flow of life.
+It’s all part of the ebb and flow of life.

-It is not the ‘bad’ waves themselves that cause us pain and suffering.
-How you feel depends on whether you accept them or resist them when they arrive.
+It’s not the ‘bad’ waves themselves that cause us pain and suffering.
+How you feel is determined by your level of resistance or acceptance of what happens.

-Some people remain calm and peaceful under the most harrowing conditions whereas others freak out if the food in the restaurant takes a little too long to arrive.
+Some people remain calm and at peace even under the most harrowing conditions whereas others freak out if the food in the restaurant takes a little too long to arrive.

-3. They Don’t Get Bogged Down In The Mind
+3. Don’t Get Too Bogged Down In The Mind

 Most of the advice on learning to surf life’s waves applies equally to the thoughts that appear in your head.
 You have no more control over the thoughts that show up in your head than you do over the waves that appear in the ocean.

 Pleasant thoughts appear.
 Unpleasant thoughts appear.
-They are like little clouds that float across the sky—some of them light, some of them dark.
+They are like little clouds that float across the sky—some big, some small, some light, some dark.

-The sky doesn’t care what type of clouds pass across it.
-It is possible to cultivate the same dispassion towards the thoughts that appear in your head.
+The sky doesn’t care what types of thoughts pass across it.
+It’s possible to cultivate the same sense of dispassion towards the thoughts that randomly appear in your head.

 People who experience inner peace don’t get too bogged down in their minds.

-It is not to say that they don’t have troublesome thoughts… everyone does.
-They just don’t make such a big deal out of it.
+It’s not to say that they don’t have negative thoughts… everybody does.
+They just don’t make such a big deal out of them.

-They roll out the red carpet to ALL thoughts.
-Your mind only SEEMS to have power over you because you are in the habit of giving it a lot of importance and attention.
+Roll out the red carpet to ALL thoughts.
+The mind only seems to have a lot of power over you because you are in the habit of giving it a lot of attention and importance.

-4. They Hang Out In The Present Moment
+4. Spend More Time In The Present Moment

-You will find you can only focus on one or the other.
+You will discover you can only focus on one or the other.

-When you shift your attention from the mind to the present moment, all problems vanish.
-The world comes to life in the most beautiful ways.
+When you withdraw your attention from the mind and place it instead on the present moment, all problems vanish.
+The world comes to life in the most beautiful way.

-This is a perfect description for how the Indian villagers live.
+This is a perfect description of how the Indian villagers live.
 There is no rush in their lives, yet everything gets done.
 They live slow, simple lives in natural surroundings.

 So, if you want to experience more inner peace, take steps to slow down and simplify your life… declutter, downsize, work less, exercise more, cut down on your commitments, nurture your relationships, spend more time in nature.

-Whether you are washing the dishes or eating your lunch, perform each action slowly and deliberately.
+Whether you’e washing the dishes or eating your lunch, perform each action slowly and deliberately.
 Give your full attention to the present moment.

 People who enjoy inner peace and happiness have an optimistic outlook on life.

-Some people are fortunate to be born with a sunny disposition, whilst others need to work at it a little more.
+Some people are fortunate to be born with a sunny disposition, while others need to work at it a little more.